|On the impact of the metal work function on the recombination in passivating contacts using quasi-steady-state photoluminescence|

 /3The Australian National University, Canberra, Australia

-Understanding the impact of metal contacts on the recombination within a passivated silicon wafer is crucial for the optimization of photovoltaic devices.
-To investigate the effect of their work function, a selection of metals was applied to aluminum-oxide-passivated n-type crystalline silicon wafers.
-The saturation current density of the metalized contact (J0,metal) was determined using the quasi-steady-state photoluminescence method and used as a figure of merit to quantify the effect.
-We found that J0,metal increases with the work function and that this effect is modulated with the passivation layer thickness.
-It is more pronounced for thinner passivation layers, which can be attributed to a stronger metal-induced band bending, while thicker ones shield the interface more efficiently leading to insignificant changes in J0,metal.
-Based on these findings, we suggest a suitable work function range to optimize contact recombination in silicon-based solar cells.
+Understanding the impact of metal contacts on the recombination within a passivated silicon wafer is crucial for the optimization of various photovoltaic devices such as passivating-contact-based solar cells.
+To investigate the effect of the metal work function, a selection of metals is applied to aluminum-oxide-passivated n-type crystalline silicon wafers.
+The saturation current density of the metalized contact (J0m) is determined using the quasi-steady-state photoluminescence method and used as a figure of merit to quantify the effect.
+We find that J0m increases with the metal work function and that this effect is modulated with the passivation layer thickness.
+It is more pronounced for thinner passivation layers, which can be attributed to a significant change in the populations of electrons and holes near the silicon surface induced by the metal.
+Meanwhile thicker layers prevent the charge transfer between the silicon and metal more efficiently leading to insignificant changes in J0m.
+Based on these findings, we suggest a suitable metal work function range to optimize contact recombination in silicon-based solar cells.